Five priorities reshaping networking and connectivity in the UK insurance sector

 - Observability for data pipelines enables issue detection to move from reactive to proactive and even predictive.

-4. Reduce network complexity
+4. Reduce network complexity and improve operational efficiency

 Most insurers operate multi-vendor estates with separate tools for LAN, WAN, monitoring, cloud and DC networking.
 That fragmentation slows delivery, complicates change control and makes troubleshooting dependent on a handful of experts.